 Outside of work, Deva has two beautiful daughters, one silly Golden Retriever, and an aloof cat.
 She enjoys reading, Pilates, working in her flower garden and tending to her houseplants.
 A fun fact about her is that she almost ran away to join the circus - Deva is an aerialist and enjoys performing.

 Upon leaving the hospital setting, Linda went on to become the supervising therapist overseeing a team of ten OT’s and PT’s at The Queens’s Center for Multiply Handicapped Children in Queens, NY.
 She headed both the equipment and bracing clinics.
 Most recently, Linda had a private practice on Long Island where she provided services to children and families in their homes, the community, private and public schools, and with the Early Intervention Program of Nassau County.

+Linda loves turning therapy treatments into play times where children and families can enjoy learning to move and explore.
 In her free time, Linda practices yoga and Pilates.
 She enjoys walking, hiking, theatre, travel and spending time with her three adult children.

 Pediatric Therapy Center

 Lila is in her senior year at Shenandoah University, studying psychology pre-occupational therapy with a minor in biology.
 Lila has spent several years volunteering at a therapeutic equestrian riding center back home in Haymarket, VA, where she determined her love for all things OT.
 She is president of the ASL club at her university and helps manage of softball team there as well.
 She also rescued and is currently training her new puppy, Spud, to be an official therapy dog.
 She is so excited to join the team, and she can't wait to learn more about the pediatric therapy field!